Close Menu

 The result?
 A well-built, highly accurate, and reliable rangefinder that I really enjoy using.

-The only knock I’d have on it right now is the price.
-Considering there are a lot of really good rangefinder options out there for less money, you’re paying a bit of a premium here.
+The only knock I’d have on it right now is the price, although it is discounted right now from $399.99 down to $349.99.
+Still, considering there are a lot of really good rangefinder options out there for less money, you’re paying a bit of a premium here.
 But in my experience, it’s worth it for the build quality, and killer warranty/support.

 Best Traditional Rangefinder with GPS Data